PeterVranken/comFramework/excelExporter/readMe.md

 download, see [here](https://github.com/PeterVranken/comFramework/releases).

-However, if really nothing from comFramework but excelExporter is relevant to use, than you can easily cut it out of the comFramework archive.
+However, if really nothing from comFramework but excelExporter is relevant to you, then you can easily cut it out of the comFramework archive.
 The installation of excelExporter doesn't depend on the rest of comFramework.